meetmayowa/DevOps-PBL/Project6-Implementing_lvs_and_wordpress_web_solution_project/project6.md

 After a successful SSH connection to the EC2 instance on my terminal, running the following commands:

-* To inspect what block devices are attached to the server: $ lsblk
+* To inspect what block devices are attached to the server: `lsblk`
-* To see all mounts and free space: $ df –h
+* To see all mounts and free space: `df –h`

 ![partition](./img/4-partition.PNG)